BANNER HEALTH

 Validate

-Reviewed survey data from the broader Banner patient community to confirm patterns observed in interviews.
+Reviewed survey data from the Banner patient community to confirm patterns observed in interviews.

 Synthesize